tribixbite/awesome/README.md

 *   [solana-foundation/kora](https://github.com/solana-foundation/kora) - Implementation of a Solana relayer.
 Provides a lib and cli crate in order to enable signing experiences on Solana
 *   [hyper-mcp-rs/hyper-mcp](https://github.com/hyper-mcp-rs/hyper-mcp) - 📦️ A fast, secure MCP server that extends its capabilities through WebAssembly plugins.
 *   [lumina-ai-inc/chunkr](https://github.com/lumina-ai-inc/chunkr) - Vision infrastructure to turn complex documents into RAG/LLM-ready data
-*   [katanemo/plano](https://github.com/katanemo/plano) - Plano is an AI-native proxy server and data plane for agentic apps — centralizing orchestration, safety, observability, and smart LLM routing so you can deliver agents faster.
+*   [katanemo/plano](https://github.com/katanemo/plano) - Plano is an AI-native proxy server and data plane for agentic apps - centralizing orchestration, safety, observability, and smart LLM routing so you can ship agents faster.
 *   [Helicone/ai-gateway](https://github.com/Helicone/ai-gateway) - The fastest, lightest, and easiest-to-integrate AI gateway on the market.
 Fully open-sourced.
 *   [tigranbs/mcgravity](https://github.com/tigranbs/mcgravity) - Fast TUI that orchestrates AI coding tools (Claude Code, Codex, Gemini) in a plan→execute→review loop.
 Breaks work into atomic tasks for easier verification and course-correction.
 *   [sxhxliang/mcp-access-point](https://github.com/sxhxliang/mcp-access-point) - Turn a web server into an MCP server in one click without making any code changes.